The top 10 patios for cheap drinks in Toronto

 This corner patio on Queen West is where to go for pitchers for as low as $11.50 and food that is equally inexpensive.
 Try their all-day breakfast pancakes and beer.
 It's the new wine and cheese.

-The Church St. patio has domestic pints starting at $5.50 in addition to other well-priced specials.
+This Church St. patio has domestic bottles starting at $5.50 in addition to other well-priced specials.
 One of the best might just be their $5 mimosa special that's available daily from 11 a.m. to 2:30 p.m.

-The Koreatown patio is often plush with students and for good reason.
+This Koreatown patio is often plush with students, and for good reason.
 They have beer specials for under $5 and cheap bar shots.

-On Ryerson campus, this patio is where to congregate if you like the idea of pints for as low as $4.
-It's also open to those who aren't yet of age so you can bemoan your growing OSAP loans with friends of all ages.
+On Ryerson campus, this patio is where to congregate if you like the idea of pints for around $5.
+Cocktails are also some of the cheapest around.

+This back patio is a bit of a hidden gem on a busy stretch on Queen West.
+It's the perfect escape from the hustle and bustle of the city and the $4.50 bottles of domestic beer don't hurt, either.

-This 24 hour diner near Dundas and Ossington has $4 daily pint specials making it a patio definitely worth visiting.
+This 24-hour diner near Dundas and Ossington has $4 daily pint specials, making it a patio definitely worth visiting.
 Other cheap deals include $3 mimosas, $4 Caesers and $14 daily pitcher specials.

-The Roncy patio may be smaller than most but waiting for a spot if you're looking for drinks on the cheap is well worth it.
-Domestic bottles start as low as $3.50 but if beer ain't your thing opt for a pint of sangria for $5.50.

-This sidewalk patio in Kensington Market is great for people watching and boasts of menu of cocktails starting as low as $4.50.
+This sidewalk patio in Kensington Market is great for people-watching and boasts of menu of cocktails starting as low as $5.25.

-The backyard patio at Bistro 422 is exactly what you'd expect.
-It's a low-key, no-frills space, great for kicking back and drinking some budget-friendly pitchers of sangria for only $12.39.
+The backyard patio here is exactly what you'd expect.
+It's a low-key, no-frills space, great for kicking back and drinking some budget-friendly house beer pitchers for $12.

 The low-key sidewalk patio on College near Kensington Market is great for more than just Middle Eastern eats.
-Drinks won't set you back a ton especially if you order up their daily microbrewery special for $5.
+Drinks won't set you back a ton, especially if you order up their daily microbrewery special for $6.

+Drink specials can be found daily at this Danforth spot.
+Sit outside with a $5.75 pint, available Monday to Friday from 4 p.m. to 7 p.m.

-Jesse Milns at The Green Room
+Jesse Milns at Java House

 Join the conversation Load comments